 When starting the Control cluster, it's important to ensure all processes are started at the same time.
 This ensures the cluster is fully in-sync before further changes are made.
 The example below illustrates why this is important.

-- At previous shutdown time, the slaves were all shutdown first
+- At previous shutdown time, the followers were all shutdown first

-- Master was temporarily left running and state-changes occurred
+- Leader was temporarily left running and state-changes occurred

 - This process is now further ahead than the rest of the cluster